-As president and co-founder of Capstone Capital, Ron provides his clients with customized investment management and financial planning services to help them reach their financial goals.
+As partner at Capstone Capital, Ron provides his clients with customized investment management and financial planning services to help them reach their financial goals.
 Having worked in the financial services industry for over 30 years, Ron has experienced many market cycles and is in a unique position to help his clients weather the ups and downs of the market.

 He holds the Master Registered Financial Consultant (MRFC®) and Accredited Investment Fiduciary (AIF™) designations, which are awarded to advisors who demonstrate a high level of experience, competence, and ethics, as well as the commitment to a fiduciary standard of always putting their clients’ best interests ahead of their own.